MoeDove-LLC/MOEIX-PAGE/docs/index.md

-# MoeIX
+# MoeDoveIX
-Moe Internet Exchanges
+MoeDove Internet Exchanges

 * A non-commercial Internet exchange point
-* Operated by MoeQing Network
+* Operated by MoeDove LLC

 ## Introduction

-MoeIX is a non-commercial Internet Exchange Point (IXP) established in 2020.
+MoeIX is a non-commercial Internet Exchange Point (IXP) established in 2024.
 It provides traffic exchange services mainly for small ISPs, private networks.
 MoeIX is for learning and experimentation only and is not allowed to be used for commercial services and has no SLA.

 ## Current Location

-* Seattle, Washington, USA
+* Kansas City, Missouri, USA

 ## Join

 1. Join via VM
-2. Join via tunnel
+2. Join via VLAN
+3. Join via Cross-Connect

 ## Requirement